Planned giving is one of those pieces that you can add to your estate plan to recognize and donate to your favorite nonprofit when the time comes.

 - Life Insurance policy.
 Similar to a will/trust bequest, the nonprofit receives a sum of money at the donor’s death.
 The donor is then able to donate more than he or she might have at one time, and the donor’s heirs get the benefit of the tax exemption on the donation.

 - Personal property.
 Physical property such as collectibles, artwork, equipment, or other items can be donated to the nonprofit, yielding a charitable deduction for the fair market value (appraisal is required for the deduction) and no capital gains.
 Upon receipt, the nonprofit has the option to keep and use it or sell it and use the proceeds.

 - Real Estate.
-Making this kind of donation removes a potentially significant and valuable taxable asset from the donor’s estate and getting an income tax deduction that’s equal to the appraised fair market value.
+Making this kind of donation removes a potentially significant and valuable taxable asset from the donor’s estate and gets an income tax deduction that’s equal to the appraised fair market value.
 The donor will have no capital gains to pay for the transfer.
-Like a personal property, the nonprofit has the option of keeping the real estate for its use or selling it and use the proceeds.
+Like personal property, the nonprofit has the option of keeping the real estate for its use or selling it and using the proceeds.

 - Appreciated Securities.
 This is also a secure donation to make.
 Appreciated securities that are publicly traded that the donor has owned for a year or more can be transferred to their choice of nonprofit.
 The donor receives the income tax deduction based on the value of the securities and pays no capital gains on the transfer.
 The nonprofit can sell the securities and use the proceeds as it sees fit, or as the donor designates, such as after-school programs in a specific neighborhood.

 - Retirement plans.
 A donor can designate some or all of a 401(k), IRA, or other retirement plans to the nonprofit, much like life insurance.
 The donor’s heirs avoid estate and income taxes, and the proceeds pass along to the nonprofit when the estate is settled.